NotRequiem/asmtool/README.md

 ## SS-Helper
-To run this program, you need to have PowerShell installed, because to not have 70000 lines of ASM source code, i used the PowerShell API to do some file operations
+To run this program, you need to have PowerShell installed, because to not have 70000 lines of ASM source code, i used the PowerShell API to do some file operations.
-.

 ## Features
 1. Automatically downloads, extracts and runs System Informer without the need for installation.
 It will run SystemInformer as admin for you if you run SSHelper as admininistrator.
 2. Detects unsigned DLL injections and unsigned .exe files